 - Your baby begins showing interest in food when others are eating.

 When to Call the Doctor

-Call the health care provider if you are concerned because your baby:
+Call your baby's provider if you are concerned because your baby:

 - Is not eating enough